website Skip to content

 7. The Celtic Knife in Warfare and Daily Life

-In war, the Celtic knife changed into an critical weapon, valued for its versatility and effectiveness in near fight.
-Warriors regularly carried a knife as a secondary weapon, complementing their primary palms including swords or spears.
-The durability and sharpness of the blades made them reliable equipment at the battlefield.
+In war, the Celtic knife changed into a critical weapon, valued for its versatility and effectiveness in near fights.
+Warriors regularly carried a knife as a secondary weapon, complementing their primary palms, including swords or spears.
+The durability and sharpness of the blades made them reliable equipment on the battlefield.

 8. Preservation and Modern Interpretations